bytao7mao/reciclerView_demo/README.md

 This instance is used to access the views in the inflated layout.
 The onCreateViewHolder method is only called then a new view must be created.

 Every visible entry in a recycler view is filled with the correct data model item by the adapter.
 Once a data item becomes visible, the adapter assigns this data to the individual widgets which he inflated earlier.
-This work in done in the onBindViewHolder method.'
+This work in done in the onBindViewHolder method.

 look here for tuts: